Part of an ongoing series of 29Secrets stories, taking a deep dive into the history of legendary beauty products and iconic fashion moments…

 Andrew Bolton, head curator of the Costume Institute, added that the display will “use the concept of duration to analyze the temporal twists and turns of fashion history.”

-The 2020 Met Gala, which would have taken place on Monday, May 4th, has been postponed due to the coronavirus pandemic.
+In 2020, the Met Gala (which would have taken place on Monday, May 4th) was postponed due to the coronavirus pandemic.
 “Due to the unavoidable and responsible decision by the Metropolitan Museum to close its doors, About Time, and the opening night gala, will not take place on the date scheduled,” Anna Wintour announced on March 16.
-For fashion fans who are still looking for more on this year’s Met Gala and the Costume Institute’s new (though postponed) show “About Time: Fashion and Duration.”
-Vogue is offering a glimpse at the the extraordinary exhibition with a series of photos taken by Annie Leibovitz.
+For fashion fans who were still looking for more on the 2020 Met Gala and the Costume Institute’s new (though postponed) show “About Time: Fashion and Duration.”
+Vogue offered a glimpse at the the extraordinary exhibition with a series of photos taken by Annie Leibovitz.
 You can check them out here.
 The following year things were back on track with the fashion industry’s most important part and the red carpet returned.

 Want more?
 You can read other stories from our The Story Of series right here.